5 Best Ways to Prevent Sunburn and How to Avoid It

 Your face, your arms, your neck, and whatever else you feel can be covered without hindering your activity.

-Although covering up can definitely help prevent sunburn, you don’t always have to look like a mummy.
+Although covering up can help prevent sunburn, you don’t always have to look like a mummy.

 I see people do it all the time.